 - Finish the mermaid project.

-- Stitch Lucie Heaton’s Furry Tales designs all year long to end up with a collection that I can change out during the year.
+- Stitch a few Lucie Heaton’s Furry Tales designs to end up with a collection that I can change out during the year.
 (I currently have only done one, this St. Patrick’s Day mouse, and that was 3 years ago!)

 What do you plan to stitch this year?